US 93

 I-17 101 traffic interchange

-PHOENIX – The Arizona Department of Transportation continues to make considerable progress on a construction project to widen and improve a three-mile segment of US 93, about 20 miles north of Wikieup.
+PHOENIX — The Arizona Department of Transportation continues to make considerable progress on an improvement project to widen and upgrade a five-mile segment of US 93 between State Route 71 and State Route 89, just north of Wickenburg.

-The $20 million project includes building new lanes to provide motorists with a four-lane divided highway.
-The project is expected to be completed in summer 2015.
+ADOT began this expansion project in February to widen US 93 from two lanes to a modern, four-lane divided highway.
+The $12.5 million project is expected to be completed in November.

 I-17 101 traffic interchange